 “I am Italian.
 And I am a cook.
 But I live in Australia and whenever I can, I seek out and use only the finest and freshest Australian ingredients.”
 Fresh From Italy, 1993.

 Stefano Manfredi is known fondly in Australia as the ‘godfather’ of modern Italian cuisine.
-He has made his mark as chef, restaurateur, an inspired coffee blender, successful cookbook and food writer and an ambassador of sustainability.
+He has made his mark as chef, restaurateur, an inspired coffee blender, successful cookbook and food writer , an Italian Wine and Food educator and an ambassador of seasonality and sustainability.